 Property and equipment is recorded at cost.
-Depreciation of fixed assets is provided over the estimated useful lives of the assets of 5 years utilizing the straight-line method.
 Leasehold improvements are amortized over the lesser of the remaining term of the lease or the useful live of the improvement utilizing the straight-line method.
 Repairs and maintenance are charged to expense in the period incurred.
 Contributions of donated property and equipment are recorded at their fair values in the period received.
 When items of property and equipment are sold or retired, the related costs and accumulated depreciation are removed from the accounts and any gain or loss is included in income.